saupreusse/credentials-manager/README.md

 ## Troubleshooting
 Depending on your apache setup, and how you installed the mysql.connector and credentials-Manager Utils, you might encounter some issues running cm-client.cgi scripts.
+I would strongly suggest you install the CredentialsManager Package using a super user, else Apache might not be able to access the package by default.
+If you can't install the
+Package as super user, you might have to include the site packages path in your webapplications.

 - ModuleNotFoundError:
 Make sure the package is correctly installed for the interpreter specified in your script's shebang.
 You can explicitly include side-packages in your cgi scripts and grant other users (including Apache) access like this.